nico-espinosadice/3D-game/README.md

 While we tried our best to make the game as "cheat-proof" as possible, there are still possible ways in which to "cheat."
 The most obvious way to "game the system" is to keep the ball in one spot and let the runaway spheres eventually catch up and run into you.

-*NOTE: We are not associated with Nintendo nor Namco.